iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

           name: cassandra-data
         spec:
           accessModes: "ReadWriteOnce"
-          storageClassName: iomesh-cassandra-sc # storageClass created above
+          storageClassName: iomesh-cassandra-sc # the storageClass you created in the first step.
           resources:
             requests:
               storage: 10Gi
     ```

-2. Run the following command to apply the YAML file.
+6. Run the following command to apply the YAML file.

     ```bash
     kubectl apply -f cassandra-statefulset.yaml
     ```

-IOMesh will create Persistent Volumes for each Cassandra pod.
-These volumes use ext4 file system with a replica factor of 2 and thin provision. (实际是按照 storage class里面的配置来的)

-## Operating Cassandra Data
+Persistent volumes will be created for each Cassandra pod, and each persistent volume will have configurations such as filetype and replication factor as configured in the StorageClass.

-You can expand, snapshot, or clone persistent volumes where Cassandra data are located.
+Once done, you can expand, snapshot, or clone volumes were Cassandra data are located.
 For details, refer to [application-operations](https://docs.iomesh.com/volume-operations/snapshot-restore-and-clone)